 Hackers can create a lot of havoc with your online identity.
-If your IP address is hacked, you may become vulnerable to a variety of serious threats ranging from irritating to illegal.
+If your IP address is hacked, you may become vulnerable to a variety of serious threats ranging from minor annoyance to malicious hijacking.
 Surprisingly, IP address hacking does not generally lead to access to your personal information, but it can be used for other nefarious purposes.

 Hackers have been known to use stolen IP addresses to download illegal content like pirated material, child pornography, or content that threatens national security.
 Hacked IP addresses can also be used for DDoS attacks (“distributed denial-of-service”), which basically shut down your access to the Internet.
 This tactic has been used frequently against gamers.

 Protect yourself from IP address hacking using these five simple steps.

 Hackers can gain access to your IP address through instant messaging apps like Skype.
 Don’t accept calls or IMs from people you don’t know.

 Changing your settings to “private” will make it more difficult for hackers to find your IP address.
 This is not only limited to instant messaging apps, but any apps that you use for internet access.

 Protect yourself from IP address hacking by using a Virtual Private Network (VPN).